Apereo-Learning-Analytics-Initiative/LRSLoadTest/README.md

 Goals
 -----
 Create a series of reusable scripts (jmeter, etc.) which can be used to load test an LRS and roughly benchmark its ability to handle large numbers of incoming statements.
-It is NOT our goal to test the ability of an LRS to handle incoming statements along with other processing (for UIs or data retrieval for example).
-This is all about data storage.

 Usage
 -----